Juniper-SE/vmm-v3-script/Lab/routing_director/README.md

 ## Lab Exercise
-Now you can start exploring Juniper Routing Director 2.0.0
+Now you can start exploring Juniper Routing Director 2.5.0

-you can use the following [document](pa_2.0.0/LabExercise.md) as guideline
+you can use the following [document](lab_exercise/README.me) as guideline

-## start and stop